RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Results

-\textbf{Performance degrades for longer trajectories.} While a global context is necessary for robust fault attribution, our analysis reveals a central dichotomy: the effectiveness of these methods is negatively impacted by increasing trajectory length.
-As our experiments in Figure \ref{fig:left_column} reveal, a clear pattern emerges where step-level fault detection accuracy decreases as trajectories increase in context token length.
-This observation is directly attributable to the inherent challenge models face in accurately pinpointing a decisive fault within long, complex trajectories.
-However, the results in Figure \ref{fig:left_column} demonstrate that RAFFLES consistently outperforms the Chat-LLM baseline, a performance advantage that holds even for longer contexts.

-\textbf{Structured reasoning outperforms flexible tool calling.} While the Tool-Caller baseline introduces an improvement over the Router and Chat-LLM baselines, it is still consistently outperformed by RAFFLES.
+\textbf{Structured reasoning is more effective than flexible tool calling in fault attribution. } While Table \ref{tab:who-when-results} shows that the Tool-Caller baseline introduces an improvement over the Router and Chat-LLM baselines, it is still consistently outperformed by RAFFLES.
 We attribute this performance gap to the lack of procedural reliability and robust reasoning within the Tool-Caller's Planner.
 Although designed for flexible and efficient decision-making, the Planner frequently fails to generate high-quality candidates for the Judge component to evaluate.
-A key advantage of RAFFLES is structured reasoning.
-As shown in Figure \ref{fig:right_column}, even with a single iteration $K=1$, which constitutes a single-pass with a structured LLM judge, RAFFLES achieves a step-level accuracy of 27.59\% on Hand-Crafted and 42.85\% on Algorithmically-Generated dataset, outperforming all of our baselines using Llama 3.3 70b.
-This demonstrates that structured reasoning itself is inherently more effective than the flexible tool-calling implementation.

-\textbf{Iterative improvement is not monotonic, necessitating an early stopping mechanism.} Our results show that iterative reasoning does not monotonically improve accuracy, a finding consistent with Self-Refine \cite{madaan2023self}, where they find performance improve for up to 3 iterations, suggesting diminishing returns with the number of iterations.
-We observe a similar, complex pattern in our experiments, as illustrated for the Llama 3.3 70B model in Figure \ref{fig:right_column}.
-On the Algorithmically-Generated dataset, the accuracy steadily improves from 70.35\% to 75.40\% with ±2 tolerance by the fourth iteration.
-However, on the more challenging Hand-Crafted dataset, accuracy initially decreases before recovering and stabilizing at an equilibrium.
-This is likely caused by the Hand-Crafted dataset's larger and more complex search space, which impedes convergence, as we detail in Appendix \ref{sec:appendix-analysis}.
-These findings collectively highlight the necessity of an early stopping mechanism, such as a maximum iteration count $K$, to cap the reasoning process.
+\textbf{RAFFLES consistently outperforms the baseline method on challenging long trajectories. } While a global context is necessary for robust fault attribution, our analysis reveals a central dichotomy: the effectiveness of these methods is negatively impacted by increasing trajectory length.
+As Figure \ref{fig:iteration_confidence_left} reveals, a clear pattern emerges where step-level fault detection accuracy decreases as trajectories increase in context token length.
+This observation is directly attributable to the broader challenge models face in accurately pinpointing a decisive fault within long, complex trajectories.
+Despite this general degradation, RAFFLES still consistently outperforms single-LLM baselines across all context lengths.
+Moreover, Table \ref{tab:who-when-results} shows that on long-horizon agentic logs averaging 50 steps, RAFFLES improves performance from a 3.45 baseline to 22.41 for Claude and from a 6.90 baseline to 20.69 for Llama 3.3 70b, showcasing the strong performance of RAFFLES on long trajectories.